Kieran-Weaver/StarrySky/README.md

 - src/file contains APIs to read and write text, memory mapped, and JSON files
 - src/core contains the physics and map system and any helper files.
 - src/game contains the game's AI and higher-level game concepts such as game mechanics.
+- src/test contains Catch2 tests for the other components

 ## Using Starry Sky as a Library
 The GL portion of Starry Sky can be used as a standalone rendering library.
 The `lib` target in the Makefile creates `build/libSSGL.a`, which contains the implementation of the GL, util, and file folders, as well as code required to use ImGui.